Explore the ever-changing world of the past 500 years

 There's a book about life in Afghanistan under the Taliban; one about the Japanese occupation of Korea and the later Communist takeover of North Korea; and one about figuring out what causes cholera.
 One is about the Trail of Tears, when the Cherokee were evicted from their homes in Georgia and forcibly resettled in Arkansas.

-The 15 Readers this year continue the Sonlight standard: a range of topics and beautiful writing.
+More than a dozen Readers this year continue the Sonlight standard: a range of topics and beautiful writing.
 Huguenots flee persecution in France and end up on a sugar plantation in the Caribbean.
 The potato blight and subsequent famine in Ireland.
 Life in the Tower of London.
 Exile in Siberia.
 Growing up in the Amazon rain forest.
-Growing up on a military base.
+Growing up on a military base (5-Day).
 The French Revolution.
 The Russian Revolution.
 Stories set in Canada, Japan, Hungary, India, and China.

-Sonlight H discusses some uncomfortable realities of history and life: the Holocaust, poverty, war, and famine.
-But even though the world can be dark, even though life can be hard, my hope is that when your children face challenges – which, at their ages, might be no more than resolving conflicts with siblings or working hard to understand math – my hope is that they'll say, "I know I can do this because I've read about ordinary people like me who kept on trying.
+Sonlight H discusses some uncomfortable realities of history and life: the Holocaust, poverty, war, grief, minorities, and famine.
+But even though the world can be dark, even though life can be hard, our hope is that when your children face challenges – which, at their ages, might be no more than resolving conflicts with siblings or working hard to understand math – our hope is that they'll say, "I know I can do this because I've read about ordinary people like me who kept on trying.
 I won't give up!"

 With strong heroes to emulate, may your children be prepared to persevere.